serversideup/docker-php/README.md

 ```

 ### Updates
-✅ The image builds run nightly for latest security update.
+✅ The image builds automatically run weekly (Tuesday at 0800 UTC) for latest security updates.

 # About this project
 We're taking the extra effort to open source as much as we can.
 Not only could this potentially help someone learn a little bit of Docker, but it makes it a *heck of a lot* easier for us to work with you on new open source ideas.